 In the beginning, you may struggle with maintaining your balance and completing the test fast enough.
 One key thing to remember with the hexagon test is that you need to be stable before performing the next jump.
 If your feet aren’t firm on the ground before the jump, you won’t be able to complete the hexagon test efficiently.

-If you don’t have easy access to a tennis court to practice drills, you may do some things at home.
+If you don’t have easy access to a tennis court to practice footwork drills, there are still some that tennis players can perform at home.

 Ideally, you should practice on the court – many of the drills specific to tennis can’t be done in the confines of one’s home.
 Still, if you are stuck at home, give this circuit of 5 drills a shot.
 Aside from improving your footwork, this circuit will serve as good cardio!

 - Stand with your feet together.

 - Jump into a wide split step position.